 How is it scored?

-A total of 87 unique bird species that nest in the riparian forests of the Verde River Watershed were identified by the Arizona Game and Fish Department's Element Occurrence database and the Arizona Breeding Bird Atlas.
+A list of unique bird species that nest in the riparian forests of the Verde River Watershed was compiled from the Arizona Game and Fish Department's Element Occurrence database and the Arizona Breeding Bird Atlas.
 Combined, these databases provide what we called a baseline list of bird presence for each watershed zone.
-To compile data for riparian birds observed in the past two years, we used observations documented in the citizen sicence app eBrid.
-The final calculation for the Riparian Bird indicator was the fraction of species that were observed by citizen scientists over the past two years.
+For each species, we identified the breeding season.